DEVELOPMENT IN NEARBY NEIGHBORHOODS

 The Six Corners Developments, Portage Park

-At virtually the same time the “5150” project for an unwanted seven-story 75-unit housing complex for low-income renters was speeding towards approval in Gladstone Park, developers were salivating over three major parcels of land that were coming up for grabs within spitting distance of each other at Six Corners in Portage Park.
+At virtually the same time the “5150” project for an unwanted seven-story 75-unit housing complex for low-income renters was speeding towards approval in low-rise Gladstone Park, developers were salivating over three major parcels of land that were coming up for grabs within spitting distance of each other at Six Corners in Portage Park.
 At the intersection of Milwaukee Avenue, Cicero Avenue, and Irving Park Road, it was less than two miles south of Gladstone Park.
-Interestingly, although Portage Port residents expressed concern over the parking, congestion, and density of the proposed developments, wanting to get it right, they were as a whole much more supportive of the plans than the builder might have encountered two miles north.
+Interestingly, although Portage Port residents expressed concern over the parking, congestion, and density of the proposed developments, wanting to get it right, they were as a whole tentatively supportive of the plans.
 Perhaps that was because Six Corners had traditionally been a hub for large retail, restaurant, and office buildings that had fallen on hard times.
-So it wasn’t anything new, but a development in need of restoration.
-The crux was how much expansion of its role would be considered acceptable growth.
+So high-rise, dense development wasn’t so much as new as in need of restoration.
+The crux was how much expansion beyond that would be considered acceptable growth.

-Why should Gladstone Park residents concern itself with commercial real estate development in other Far Northwest Side communities?
+One might ask why Gladstone Park residents should concern themselves with commercial real estate development in other Far Northwest Side communities.
 The reasons are many.
-Not only does it attune them to what developers want to build nearby, but also it informs them how willing builders are to compromise to get it.
-Too, by becoming witness to the positions the Mayor, the Chicago City Council and housing advocacy groups have taken on various proposals, nearby communities get a “heads up” on what they are up against.
-Knowledge of legal requirements and trends paves the way for better preparation for what could further come Gladstone Park’s way.
-Communities can then develop the best possible tools to help them to react to and negotiate their own positions with strength.
+Not only does the activity attune them to what developers want to build nearby, but also it informs them how willing builders are to compromise to get it.
+Too, by becoming witness to the positions the Mayor, the Chicago City Council and housing advocacy groups have taken on various proposals, nearby communities get a “heads up” on the posture they will be taking for like proposals.
+Knowledge of trends and legal requirements aids communities like Gladstone Park in developing the best possible tools to pave the way for their own development plans.
+Communities can then react to and negotiate their own positions with strength.

-The Six Corners developments stand out as 1-for-1 replacements for large pre-existing retail concerns, the likes of which Gladstone Park does not have.
-The difference is that the commercial entities are part of a mixed-use project that includes apartment complexes that bring new residents into Portage Park, making them a cause for debate.
-With Six Corners in the same 45th ward as Gladstone Park, what goes on there allows the local community to more effectively gauge just how completely the alderman they share will represent their development interests on the 50-member City Council.
+The Six Corners proposed developments stand out as 1-for-1 replacements for large pre-existing retail concerns, including a large former Sears department store, the likes of which Gladstone Park does not have.
+Plans to replace the commercial entities such as that one with mixed-use projects that include apartment complexes are geared to bring new residents into the immediate area to presumably fuel the need to fill vacant storefronts with small businesses to serve them.
+But bringing in dense numbers of people with their parking needs and demand for human services are also cause for debate.
+With Six Corners in the same 45th ward as Gladstone Park, what goes on there allows Gladstonians to more effectively gauge just how completely the alderman they share will represent their development interests on the 50-member City Council.

 First Proposal